iykon/Twitter-POS-Tagger/README.md

 Student ID: 1001916
 ##Directory Structure
-**src** Source code, all following intructions are for this directory
+**src** Source code, all following instructions are for this directory

-**order2** a combination of MLE predictor, first order HMM and second order HMM ,plus some smoothing, the best performance parameter combination can give a 78% correction rate.
+**order2** a combination of MLE predictor, first-order HMM and second-order HMM, plus some smoothing, the best performance parameter combination can give a 78% correction rate.

-**data** training data, test data and output data
+**data** training data, test data, and output data

 ##Instruction
 This package consists of four python modules:

 1. **emission.py:**This module computes emission probability with given training text.
 2. **transition.py:**This module computes transition probability with given training text.
-3. **viterbi.py:** This module implements viterbi algorithm to predict the tag of given test text
+3. **viterbi.py:** This module implements Viterbi algorithm to predict the tag of given test text
 4. **toolbox.py:**This module is a box of tools, providing functionalities and optimization for three modules above, including preprocessor, evaluation of a prediction

 ##How to run the code